SKATE CANADA ATHLETE FUND

 Senior and Junior Synchronized Skating Teams

 The Skate Canada High Performance Development Committee nominates Canadian synchronized skating teams to international assignments.
-To support these team entries, the Skate Canada Athlete Fund will provide a Bryan and Baldwin grant for each ISU Competition and ISU World Junior Synchronized Skating Championships.
+To support these team entries, the Skate Canada Athlete Fund will provide a Bryan and Baldwin grant for each ISU Competition (excluding ISU World and World Junior Synchronized Skating Championships).
 The grant in the amount of $4000 will assist teams with travel costs to these competitions, and will be sent directly to the team at the end of the skating season.

 Johnny Esaw International Competition Grant